dsccommunity/DscWorkshop/Exercises/Task2.md

 If you are using our on-premises lab script to try it on your own, the environment already contains an on-premises DSC pull server.
 Adapting this to use Azure Automation DSC or any other DSC pull server is trivial.

 1. First of all, navigate to "Pipelines\Releases" on the right-hand side and select "New pipeline".
-2. The template selection will pop up.
+The template selection will pop up.
 Select "Empty job".

-Once your pipeline is created, notice that the Artifacts are yet to be filled.
+1. Once your pipeline is created, notice that the Artifacts are yet to be filled.
 Select "Add an artifact" and use the output of your build.
 A successful build will now trigger your pipeline.
     ![This belongs in a museum](./img/AddArtifact.png)
-3. Stage 1 will be our dev environment.
-Add two additional stages, called pilot and production, each with an empty job.
+3. Rename 'Stage 1' to 'Dev'.
+Add two additional stages (environemnts), called 'pilot' and 'production', each with an empty job.

 The design of the pipeline depends very much on where it should operate.
 Your build steps might have included copying the files to an Azure blob storage instead of an on-premises file share.
 This would be the recommended way in case you want your Azure Automation DSC pull server to host the MOF files.
 The release step would be to execute New-AzAutomationModule with the URIs of your uploaded, compressed modules.